Vranac Without Borders: 16 Wines to Try

 - Chateau Kamnik Terroir Vranec Grand Reserva 2012

-This is one of the two “Grand Reserva” wines made by Chateau Kamnik, the most famous and respected producers in Macedonia.
-A trip to Macedonia is incomplete without a visit to Chateau Kamnik.
+This is one of the two “Grand Reserva” wines made by Chateau Kamnik, the most famous and respected producers in North Macedonia.
+A trip to the country is incomplete without a visit to Chateau Kamnik.
 The Chateau Kamnik Terroir Vranec Grand Reserva is made from late-harvest Vranec grapes.
 Dense and concentrated at 16.2% alcohol, the wine has an inky purple hue and is extremely viscous.
 The bouquet is significantly more robust and complex than other Vranec wines, with notes of berry jam, sour plum, and white flower.
-On the palate, it appears fresher and chirpier than on the nose, with a spike of blueberry flavor, balanced acidity, and tannins that are simultaneously round and fierce.
+On the palate, it appears fresher and chirpier than on the nose, with a spike of blueberry flavor, balanced acidity, and tannins that are young but round.
 The alcohol is nicely supported.

 - Popova Kula Vranec Perfect Choice 2013